ucdavisdatalab/Spatial_SQL/README.md

 ### Distance
-Let's find out which watershed is closest to the city of San Fransisco.
+Let's find out which watershed is closest to the city of San Francisco.
 We could go about this a number of ways, but let's find the distance from the city's center point to the centroid of each watershed:

 ```SELECT ST_Distance(MakePoint(37.7749, -122.4194), centroids.geom) FROM centroids;```